sanketss84/sanketss84.github.io/articles/20230314-how-to-approach-obsidian.md

 Publish Date: 2023-03-14
 Last Updated: 2023-03-14

 I see a lot of people on reddit `r/ObsidianMD` being overwhelmed when they start using obsidian.
 I can understand the amount of community plugins and various approaches and analogies people are sharing on youtube on what's the best way to use obsidian can easily confuse someone who is just starting there journey with obsidian.
-I have been following obsidian from its inception when it just began as a note taking app and hence my knowledge of plugins and note taking as a whole has slowing grown over the years.
+I have been following obsidian from its inception when it just began as a note taking app and hence my knowledge of plugins and note taking as a whole has slowy grown over the years.

 ## tools I was using earlier
 - notion